wp-plugins/posts-in-sidebar/readme.txt

 6. Displaying the full set of items (categories, date, author, tags, and so on).

 == Changelog ==

+= 1.24 =

+* FIX: resolved "No posts" issue when upgrading from 1.22 version.
+* Updated Hebrew (thanks to Ahrale) and Italian translations.

 = 1.23 =